Skip to content

 Solicitor and legal work

-A solicitor handles the legal transfer between lenders.
-Many remortgage deals include free legal work as part of the package.
+A solicitor takes care of the legal transfer from one lender to the other.
+Plenty of remortgage deals include this legal work free as part of the package.

 5. 05